bostoncleek/ergodic_exploration/README.md

 Example exploration configurations for an [omni directional](https://github.com/bostoncleek/ergodic_exploration/blob/master/config/explore_omni.yaml) and a [differential drive](https://github.com/bostoncleek/ergodic_exploration/blob/master/config/explore_cart.yaml) robot are provided.

-Spawn either a omni directional or a differential drive robot in Gazebo and start your favorite SLAM package.
+Spawn either an omni directional or a differential drive robot in Gazebo and start your favorite SLAM package.
 Use the [example launch](https://github.com/bostoncleek/ergodic_exploration/blob/master/launch/exploration.launch) file to start the exploration node.
-Be sure to set the `holonomic` arg to false if using a differential drive robot.
+Be sure to set the `holonomic` argument to false if using a differential drive robot.

 ```
 roslaunch ergodic_exploration exploration.launch
 ```

 # Nodes
-The nodes provided are `explore_cart` and `explore_omni`.
+The nodes provided are `explore_omni` and `explore_cart`.
 The only difference between them is the motion model.
 Both use an occupancy grid for collision detection and provide a body twist as the control output.

 ## Subscribed Topics